Corporate Raider Definition

 - Such takeovers naturally provoke anguish among the management as it is a result of cut-throat competition.

-- Corporate raiders who get the opportunity to flip the management of the corporation might use such powers to his personal gains, which might tarnish the image of the company.
+- They get the opportunity to flip the management of the corporation might use such powers to his personal gains, which might tarnish the image of the company.

 - The sudden increase in the share price of the company, and then subsequent booking of profits, would result in a sharp fell, in no range of time, affecting the retail investors.